pjcook/Advent-of-Code/AdventOfCode/Year2015/Day9_Readme.md

 What is the distance of the shortest route?

-Your puzzle answer was 207.

-The first half of this puzzle is complete!
-It provides one gold star: *

 --- Part Two ---

 The next year, just to show off, Santa decides to take the route with the longest distance instead.